HugoMalagon/NeuroData_860.053-MUW/README.md

 # NeuroData_860.053-MUW

-Welcome to the ecture of the MUW on Processing and Interpretation of Neuroscience Data Before our first session, please make sure you have MATLAB installed and ready to use.
+Welcome to the ecture of the MUW on Processing and Interpretation of Neuroscience Data.

+This repository is fundamental for the lectures # 5 to 8.

+Before Session 5 (November 11, 2025), please ensure that you have MATLAB installed and ready to use.

-# **Step 1: Create a MathWorks Account**
+## **Step 1: Create a MathWorks Account**

 Go to https://www.mathworks.com
 .